yiling0210/APIR/README.md

 Users can refer to [our manuscript](https://www.biorxiv.org/content/10.1101/2021.09.08.459494v2) for a detailed description of the method and applications.
 For a detailed user manual, please see [User Manual](XXX).

 Any suggestions on the package are welcome!
 For technical problems, please report to Issues.
-For suggestions and comments on the method, please contact Yiling (yiling0210@ucla.edu) or Dr. Jingyi Jessica Li (jli@stat.ucla.edu).
+For suggestions and comments on the method, please contact Yiling Chen (yiling0210@ucla.edu) or Dr. Jingyi Jessica Li (jli@stat.ucla.edu).

 ## Installation
 The package is not on CRAN yet.
 For installation please use the following codes in R